eclipse-zenoh/zenoh-backend-rocksdb/README.md

      (where the default value of `${ZENOH_HOME}` is `~/.zenoh`).
   * `<dir>` is the `"dir"` property specified at storage creation.
 Each zenoh **key/value** put into the storage will map to 2 **key/values** in the database:
-  * For both, the database key is the zenoh key, stripped from the `"key_prefix"` property specified at storage creation.
+  * For both, the database key is the zenoh key, stripped from the `"strip_prefix"` property specified at storage creation.
   * In the `"default"` [Column Family](https://github.com/facebook/rocksdb/wiki/Column-Families) the key is put with the zenoh encoded value as a value.
   * In the `"data_info"` [Column Family](https://github.com/facebook/rocksdb/wiki/Column-Families) the key is